Looking for the right game to play on your new Switch?

 Sometimes it seems like Nintendo can do no wrong, but one avenue the Big N has always struggled is in the multiplayer department.
 There are plenty of excellent local multiplayer experiences like Super Mario Party and Super Smash Bros.
 Ultimate, but it's always faltered when it comes to online multiplayer — doubly so when it comes to online shooters.
 Splatoon 2, while not perfect, is a well-needed step in the right direction.

-Its main mode, Turf War, acts as a team deathmatch, except your objective isn't to gun down your opponents (though you can and should).
+Its main mode, Turf War, acts as a team deathmatch, except your objective isn't to gun down your opponents (though you can, and should).
 The real objective is to cover the map with your team's paint.
 The game insists that you miss your shots and make a mess around you.
 This simple change to the gameplay actually makes Splatoon 2 much easier to dive into for those new to shooters.
-Nintendo also hosts Splatfest competitions, which place players on opposing sides of hot topics like burgers vs. hot dogs.
-Pick a side, and splat your way to victory.

 It's not without its issues though.
 While it is one of few games to make use of the Nintendo Switch Online App, the application is cumbersome at best, and it can be difficult to play with your friends.
-The single-player mode is basically a glorified tutorial, with the maps and game modes rotate periodically.
-While that does ensure that every map gets played, they also needlessly lock away certain modes, like the cooperative Salmon Run mode.
+The single-player mode is basically a glorified tutorial, while the maps for the multiplayer game modes rotate periodically.
+While that does ensure that every map gets played, they also needlessly lock away certain modes behind specific time periods, like the cooperative Salmon Run mode.
 These issues aside, if you're a new Switch owner looking for a online shooter, Splatoon 2 has what you need.
 Just make sure you have Nintendo Switch Online first.

 Pros: